Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

 where the RHS is a Fredholm determinant; c.f.~\cite{Johansson06}.
 In particular, taking the usual logarithm, we obtain

 and this function is differentiable for all $t>0$:

 Hence, if we define $ \Res_{t} := \frac{K_\varphi}{1+tK_\varphi}$, this implies that

 For instance, taking $\varphi(x) = \1_{x\in B}$ for some compact subset $B \subseteq \Sigma$, one can investigate the distribution of the random variable $|\Upsilon\cap B|$ and in particular the probability that there are no points in the set $B$.
-More generally, if $h \in L^\infty( \Sigma \to \R_+)$, taking $\varphi(x) = e^{ h(x)} -1$, this gives an explicit formula for the moment generating function or Laplace transform of the linear statistic $\sum_{\lambda\in\Lambda} h(\lambda)$.
+More generally, if $h \in L^\infty( \Sigma \to \R_+)$, taking $\varphi(x) = e^{ h(x)} -1$, this gives an explicit formula for the exponential moments or Laplace transform of the linear statistic $\sum_{\lambda\in\Lambda} h(\lambda)$.
 As the density of the point process converges to infinity, this reduces the question about the statistical properties of the random variable $\sum_{\lambda\in\Upsilon} h(\lambda)$ to a question about the asymptotics of the resolvent operator $\Res_t$.
-There is a special class of determinantal processes, those for which the correlation kernel gives rise to an integrable operator, which are particularly interesting because computing the resolvent $\Res_t$ turns out to be equivalent to solving a Riemann-Hilbert problem; see proposition~\ref{thm:Deift} below.
-In particular, it allows to use the so-called {\it non-linear steepest descent} method introduced in \cite{DZ93} to obtain the asymptotics of formula~\eqref{resolvent}.
+There is a special class of determinantal processes, those for which the correlation kernel gives rise to an integrable operator, which are particularly interesting because computing the resolvent $\Res_t$ turns out to be equivalent to solving a Riemann-Hilbert problem; see Proposition~\ref{thm:Deift} below.
+In particular, it allows to use the so-called {\it Deift-Zhou steepest descent} method introduced in \cite{DZ93} to obtain the asymptotics of formula~\eqref{resolvent}.
 The theory of integrable operators and the auxiliary Riemann-Hilbert problem originates in the context of statistical field theory, \cite{IIKS}, but this approach has also been used to answer different types of questions about the statistics of eigenvalues of unitary invariant matrix ensembles.
-For instance, one can find a proof of the Strong Szeg\H{o} limit theorem in \cite{Deift99} and, in \cite{BerggrenD16}, the author extended Deift's method to investigate a transition for smooth linear statistics of the so-called thinned CUE and thinned sine process.
-To our best knowledge, this was the first instance where this technique was applied to mesoscopic linear statistics.
+For instance, one can find a proof of the Strong Szeg\H{o} limit theorem in \cite{Deift99} and, in \cite{BerggrenD16}, the authors extended Deift's method to investigate a transition for smooth mesoscopic statistics of the so-called thinned CUE and thinned sine process.
+Mesoscopic statistics were also studied using a Riemann-Hilbert problem in \cite{FKS16}.

 In this paper, we will use an analogous method to derive the necessary estimates to construct a multiplicative chaos measure which arises naturally from the sine process.
 In particular, we will make use of the following result from \cite{IIKS}, see also \cite{Deift99}.

 \begin{theorem} Suppose that $\Sigma$ is a closed (oriented) curve on the Riemann sphere.
 Let $\Upsilon$ be a determinantal process on $\Sigma$ with Hermitian correlation kernel of the form

 where $\f : \Sigma\to \C^k $ and $\g : \Sigma\to \C^k $ are continuously differentiable functions so that $\f(z)^*\g(z)=0$ for all $z\in\Sigma$.
 If $\varphi: L^\infty(\Sigma\to \R)$ is a test function so that both $\sqrt{\varphi}\f, \sqrt{\varphi}\g \in L^2(\Sigma)$, then we have